metagentools/gbintk/docs/graphbin2_preprocess.md

 ## Assembling and initial binning

-Before running GraphBin2, you have to assemble our read data into contigs and bin the contigs.
+Before running GraphBin2, you have to assemble your read data into contigs and bin the contigs.
 Please refer to [assembly instructions](https://gbintk.readthedocs.io/en/latest/metacoag_preprocess/) and [obtaining the binning result](https://gbintk.readthedocs.io/en/latest/metacoag_usage/) provided under MetaCoAG.

 Alternatively, you can use other binning tools such as such as [MaxBin2](https://sourceforge.net/projects/maxbin2/), [CONCOCT](https://concoct.readthedocs.io/en/latest/), [MetaBAT2](https://bitbucket.org/berkeleylab/metabat) or [VAMB](https://github.com/RasmussenLab/vamb) to get the initial binning results for your data.